 Depression Symptoms, Causes and Effects

 Depression is likely to strike many people to some degree in their lifetime.
 According to the Centers for Disease Control and Prevention, 9.1 percent of people reported current major or minor depression.
 If you or someone you know is depressed, it can cause a marked drop in interest in pursuing life to the fullest, and can, unfortunately, drive a person to attempt suicide if left untreated.
-Help is available; call our hotline at 1-888-997-3147(Who Answers?) to learn how to break the cycle of depression.
+Help is available; call our hotline at to learn how to break the cycle of depression.